Shamanism among Alaska Natives

 Shamanism among Alaska Natives was particularly important as it served to construct their special connection to their land, and a kinship with the animals with whom they share that land.
 Before the introduction of western culture and the religions that are now practiced in Alaska, there was a common spiritual connection made with the people to the land they occupied.
 The most common name for this connection is shamanism.
 Shamanism differs in every culture where it is practiced, in Alaska it is centered in the animals that are common in the area.
 Through the use of many myths, stories, and ceremonies these animals are personified and their spirits made tangible and in turn are deeply woven within the Native Alaska people today.
 It was through the shaman that the spirit world was connected to the natural world.
 A shaman in Alaska Native culture was a mediator, healer and the spirit worlds’ mouthpiece.
-Although shamanism is no longer popularly practiced, it was and continues, to be the heart of the Native Alaskan people.
+Although shamanism is no longer popularly practiced, it was and continues to be the heart of the Native Alaskan people.
+Among the Inuit, spiritual healers are traditionally known as angakkuq, while the Yup’ik term is angalkuq.
+While the English term "shaman" is widely used, it may not fully capture the cultural specificity and diversity of practices among Alaska Native groups.

+Historical Context

+Prior to European contact, Alaska Native shamans played multifaceted roles as doctors, spiritual leaders, and social mediators.
+Colonization — particularly by Russian Orthodox and later American Protestant missionaries — actively suppressed shamanic practice.
+Conversion efforts, boarding schools, and the criminalization of ceremonial life all contributed to a loss of traditional knowledge.
+Despite these pressures, oral transmission and syncretism allowed many aspects of shamanic culture to survive, sometimes hidden within Christian practice or cultural revival efforts.